Updated: August 2020

 Read an interesting post on How to experience 15 world records in 4 days in the UAE.

 As the name suggests, The Last Exit is a themed food truck concept that is usually found at the last exit of a highway in the UAE.
-At the moment, we have four existing Last Exits and the largest one is on the Sheikh Zayed Road (E11), on the way from Dubai to Abu Dhabi, on the opposite side of the road.
+At the moment, we have four existing Last Exits and the largest one is on the Sheikh Zayed Road (E11), on the way from Dubai to Abu Dhabi.

 Planning a short trip?
 Here's your guide to a quick 4-day itinerary for Dubai & Abu Dhabi.